OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/scratch/fax-processor/README.md

 ## Current status
 Start the script `./fax.processor.sh`, and see for yourself.
+> Type `./fax.processor.sh --help` for help.

 The script would:
 - Download the expected faxes on the local file system
 - Start a small HTTP Server
 - Open `process.faxes.html` in your default browser, showing the faxes, recolored, rescaled, rotated.

+The code to change the colors, orientation, and size of the faxes is in `jaxes.js`.

 ---